Recently I have bought GoPro 12. It’s a really nice action camera, but I was interesting if it is

 for SNI field.

-And one more useful Vim command: to make my markdown files easy to read, I limit the line width with 100 chars and highlight longer lines:
+And one more useful Vim command: to make my markdown files easy to read, I limit the line width with

 set tw=100